Comparisoft

 Do gyms really need project management software?

-Single-location gyms with simple operations can usually manage with basic tools (Google Sheets, a whiteboard, Trello).
-PM software adds value for multi-location operations, significant marketing programs, new location openings, or when accountability across a larger staff is needed.
+Single-location gyms with simple operations can usually manage with basic tools — Google Sheets, a whiteboard, Trello, or ClickUp's free tier.
+Dedicated PM software adds clear value for multi-location operations, structured marketing programs (like January membership campaigns), new location openings, or when accountability across a larger staff team becomes a bottleneck.

 What's the cheapest PM option for a gym?